A webinar, short for ‘web-based seminar’, is an online presentation, meeting, or workshop that allows individuals or groups to interact in real time.

 What is a webinar?

-Webinars (web seminars) are video presentations, workshops, or lectures hosted online.
-They are usually business-related and allow you to share your knowledge with virtually anyone in the world.
+Webinars (web seminars) are video presentations, workshops, or lectures hosted online, usually via webinar software.
+These online events are usually interactive and business-related and allow you to share your knowledge with virtually anyone in the world.

 Planning a webinar is so much easier than organizing a seminar or lecture in real life.
 Mainly because you don’t need to have a big venue to host a large number of attendees.
-You can invite people from all around the globe, and if they can’t participate live, you can record the webinar and send them the recording later.
+You can invite people from all around the globe to meet in real time, and if they can’t participate live, you can record the webinar and send them the recording later.